A False doctrine in Christianity is a criminal act

 - The anti-Christ will not make a covenant with the Jews, nor will he break the treaty with them halfway through the great tribulation.

-- The anti-christ will sit in the temple designed for God, but this is a Spiritual understanding that few understand (2 Thes 2:4).
+- The antichrist will sit in the temple designed for God, but this is a Spiritual reference not a physical location (2 Thes 2:4).

 Heb 7:27 Who needeth not daily, as those high priests, to offer up sacrifice, first for his own sins, and then for the people’s: for this he did once, when he offered up himself.